 There is also an optional pathway that enables students accepted for the Foundation Course and for either the MA Psychoanalytic Studies at Birkbeck College, or the MSc Theoretical Psychoanalytical Studies at UCL, to have their work on the Foundation Course accredited as part of their degree programme.

-Help in finding a suitable honorary placement may be offered to those participants who have not yet gained any experience in the field of mental health.
+We ask applicants who do not work in a clinical setting to arrange an honorary placement and this can be discussed further at the interview.
 Foundation course students receive access to Pep Web, the Psychoanalytic Electronic Publishing Website (www.pep-web.org).

 The course fees for the foundation course are £1350 for the academic year, plus a £50 application fee.
 The rest of the course fee can be paid in two instalments.
 The first instalment of £850 is due before the course starts and the last instalment of £500 is due in December.